glideapps/glide-data-grid/README.md

 **Can I render my own cells?**

 Yes, but the renderer has to use HTML Canvas.
-[Simple example](https://glideapps.github.io/glide-data-grid/?path=/story/glide-data-grid-dataeditor-demos--draw-custom-cells) in our Storybook.

 **Why does Data Grid use HTML Canvas?**